 Across the globe, governments are responding to this new strain of Coronavirus, COVID-19, first detected at the end of 2019 and South Korea is no exception.

 It is hoped by taking decisive action, such as implementing certain entrance restrictions, the spread of COVID-19 will be curbed and normality can resume.

-Coronavirus has now spread to many nations across the world with over 380,000 cases worldwide.
-More than a quarter of those infected have already made a full recovery.
+Coronavirus has now spread to many nations across the world.
+A significant proportion of those infected have already made a full recovery.